protesilaos/my-website/_politics/2024-11-18-sovereign-europe-is-not-good-idea.md

 ---

-In [an insightful interview for _Jacobin_ magazine](https://jacobin.com/2024/11/die-linke-schwerdtner-wagenknecht-workers/), Ines Schwerdtner, newly elected cochair of Germany's left-wing party _Die Linke_, says this about European policy orientations (the parenthetic explanation is mine):
+In [an insightful interview for _Jacobin_ magazine](https://jacobin.com/2024/11/die-linke-schwerdtner-wagenknecht-workers/), Ines Schwerdtner, newly elected co-chair of Germany's left-wing party _Die Linke_, says this about European policy orientations (the parenthetic explanation is mine):